-The main difference between the two network protocols is that unlike SNMP, and WMI monitoring is a proprietary technology from Microsoft and it is specifically designed for Microsoft-based networks, Servers, VMs and workstations.
+The main difference between the network protocols SNMP and WMI is that unlike SNMP, windows WMI monitoring is a proprietary technology from Microsoft and it is specifically designed for Microsoft-based networks, Servers, VMs and workstations.
 On the other hand, Like SNMP, WMI acts as the middle layer between management applications and scripts on one side, and configuration settings and operational parameters on the other.
-Another distinctive element of WMI is that it is designed from the ground up to support an infinite number configurations items which means that WMI can report on, and control, complex Windows configuration items like mount points.
+Another distinctive element of WMI performance monitor is that it is designed from the ground up to support an infinite number configurations items which means that WMI can report on, and control, complex Windows configuration items like mount points.

 OpManager uses WMI protocol to discover, classify and monitor the Microsoft Hyper-V devices.
 OpManager discovers the devices, classifies it under the virtualization category and associates the predefined monitors in the device monitoring templates.
 Over 30 critical availability and performance monitors are pre-configured and customizable with thresholds.
 Alert mechanisms include via SMS, email, and web alarms.
 You can even set-up auto-remediation actions through workflows e.g. restart a Windows service in the Hyper-V Server instance when CPU allocated crosses 90%.
 Over 70 exhaustive reports that can be scheduled or exported to other formats like PDF, CSV, and XLS, option to generate instant custom reports, and the ability to access them from anywhere, gives you a quick glimpse on the performance of your Hyper-Vs through WMI performance monitoring.

 OpManager provides agentless Windows service monitoring using WMI which allows you to monitor critical Windows services.
-You can also perform critical actions, like restart and reboot Servers, across remote locations automatically using OpManager.
+You can also analyze WMI monitor network traffic and perform critical actions, like restart and reboot Servers, across remote locations automatically using OpManager.

 Event Logs contain the most important information for diagnosing application and operating system failures, determining the health and status of a system, start and failure of applications, services, etc. Microsoft Windows operating systems generate a variety of event logs and Windows Servers store all logs in binary .Evt files and there are three basic event logs: Application (AppEvent.Evt), System (SysEvent.Evt), and Security (SecEvent.Evt).
 Windows 2000 (and later) Servers may contain additional event logs: DNS Server (DNSEvent.Evt), File Replication Service (NtFrs.Evt), and on Active Directory domain controllers, Directory Service (NTDS.Evt).